Weeping Beech (Queens)

 The Weeping Beech was a historic tree located at Weeping Beech Park in Flushing, Queens, New York City.
 It was the mother of all European weeping beeches in the United States.

-The Weeping Beech was imported by horticulturalist Samuel Parsons in 1846 and planted in 1847.
+The Weeping Beech was imported by horticulturalist Samuel Parsons Sr. in 1846 and planted in 1847.
 It was designated a living New York City Landmark in 1966, one of two trees in New York City to have received that designation, and was placed on the National Register of Historic Places in 1972 along with the adjacent Kingsland Homestead.
 The Weeping Beech was partially removed in 1998.

 The region around the Weeping Beech, called Weeping Beech Park, contains a playground, the Kingsland Homestead, the John Bowne House, and several other historically significant trees.

 History and description

-Samuel Parsons, a nurseryman responsible for the planting of Central Park in Manhattan, purchased the cutting that produced the Weeping Beech while travelling in Belgium in 1846.
+Samuel Bowne Parsons Sr., father of Samuel Parsons purchased the cutting that produced the Weeping Beech while travelling in Belgium in 1846.
 The tree was on the estate of Baron DeMann in Beersal, Belgium, and transplanted to Flushing in 1847.
 Parsons also created a nursery in Queens in 1868.
 The nursery was later transported to Kissena Park, where it became a keystone of Flushing's horticultural industry until its closing in 1901.

 In 1966, the Weeping Beech was designated an official New York City landmark.
 At the time, the tree had grown to a spread of 85 ft and a height of 65 ft.
 The girth of the trunk was 14 ft.
 The Weeping Beech was one of two trees in New York City that were designated as city landmarks, the other being the Magnolia grandiflora in Bedford–Stuyvesant, Brooklyn.